 2. These Amazon Silicone Bottles

-If you’re not one to travel with your entire bathroom worth of product, you may just need a small set of While I own a full travel bottle set with mini containers, I mostly use these reusable silicone bottles that I picked up a few years ago.
+If you’re not one to travel with your entire bathroom worth of product, you may need a small set of While I own a full travel bottle set with mini containers, I mostly use these reusable silicone bottles I picked up a few years ago.

 A four-pack of multi-colored silicone travel bottles makes it easy to remember which contains which product, forgoing the need for labels.
 They’re ideal for carry-on travelers too as they’re under 3.4 oz for TSA-friendly travel.
-Plus silicone containers are super easy to clean either by hand with warm water or in the top rack of your dishwasher.
+Plus, silicone containers are easy to clean either by hand with warm water or in the top rack of your dishwasher.